Emulating redshift mixing due to blending in weak gravitational lensing: Effective redshift distribution for lensing in the presence of blending

-With such distinction being made, we further define a \emph{primary galaxy} to be the unique sky object with a distinct redshift associated with each \emph{detection}, and, where blending occurs, the \emph{secondary galaxies} to be the additional, truly existing \emph{galaxies} nearby the primary galaxy.
-In data, we possibly but not necessarily observe additional detections associated with the secondary galaxies as they can be undetected blends very near the primary galaxy in projection, or so faint that they are not detected individually even when resolved.
+With such distinction being made, we further define a primary galaxy to be the unique sky object with a distinct redshift associated with each detection, and, where blending occurs, the secondary galaxies to be the additional, truly existing galaxies nearby the primary galaxy.
+In the data, we can possibly (but not necessarily) observe additional detections associated with the secondary galaxies, as there can be undetected blends very near the primary galaxy in projection or they might be so faint that they are not detected individually even when resolved.
 Their light affects the measured shape of the primary galaxy in a way that potentially changes when the secondaries are being sheared.
 Importantly, secondary galaxies are not necessarily placed at the same redshift as the primary galaxy, meaning they can experience a different shear.
-The mixture of light among different redshifts causes a crosstalk of shear signals in the measurement if the light cannot be perfectly separated.
+The mixture of light among different redshifts causes a cross-talk between shear signals in the measurement if the light cannot be perfectly separated.

 Considering blending between different redshifts, the shear of secondary galaxies contributes an extra component in the measured signal,